Cheese Manicotti Skillet + Video

 This post may contain affiliate links.
 Please read my disclosure policy.

-Cheese Manicotti Skillet cooks right in the sauce, no pre-cooking needed!
-This easy skillet meal recipe makes an Italian dinner in only 30 minutes!
+Cheese Stuffed Manicotti cooks right in the sauce, no pre-cooking needed!
+This easy manicotti skillet meal makes a hearty Italian dinner in only 30 minutes!
+You’ll love the flavor of this easy manicotti recipe!

 packages of ingredients for cheese manicotti recipe